DataxEnv/prebiotic-molecule-accumulation-model/README.md

 * destruction and loss processes,
 * and periodic environmental input.

 The model is implemented as an ordinary differential equation and solved numerically.
-Sensitivity analyses are used to explore how changes in environmental input, destruction, and loss affect molecule accumulation.
+Sensitivity analyses are used to explore how environmental parameters influence molecule accumulation.

 All technical details, assumptions, equations, and interpretations are documented **inside the notebook itself**.

 ## About the Notebook